perfsonar/unibuild/README.md

 include unibuild/unibuild.make
 ```

-`AUTO_TARBALL` is required if the package is being built from a directory of
+Packages may be built from a tarball for cases where the software is
+acquired elsewhere or a directory of sources for cases where it is
+locally-maintained.
+Defining `AUTO_TARBALL` instructs Unibuild's Make
+template to produce a tarball from the sources before proceeding to
+build the package.

 ### The `unibuild-packaging` Directory

 ```
 unibuild-packaging/